List of James Bond allies: Sir Frederick Gray

 Sir Frederick Gray is the Minister of Defence in the films The Spy Who Loved Me, Moonraker, For Your Eyes Only, Octopussy, A View to a Kill, and The Living Daylights.
 He is always listed in the closing credits as "Minister of Defence", and is played by Geoffrey Keen.

 In The Spy Who Loved Me, after being briefed on his forthcoming mission to Egypt, Bond holds a private discussion with Gray, to whom he refers as "Freddie".
 It is never revealed how they know each other well enough for Bond to be so informal.
 In the next few films, Bond calls Gray "Minister", for most of their scenes include other officials.
-It is also suggested that he belongs to no particular political party; direct references are made to Margaret Thatcher in For Your Eyes Only, even though he had also held the post in The Spy Who Loved Me and Moonraker – which were both made during the government led by James Callaghan.
+It is also suggested that he belongs to no particular political party; direct references are made to Margaret Thatcher in For Your Eyes Only, even though he had also held the post in The Spy Who Loved Me and Moonraker – which were both made during the Wilson-Callaghan government.

 Marc-Ange Draco

 Draco is the head of the Unione Corse, a (real-life) major European crime syndicate and a rival of SPECTRE.
+Also an industrialist, his business empire acts as front for his activities.
 He appears in the novel On Her Majesty's Secret Service, working as an ally of Bond.
 His daughter Countess Teresa "Tracy" Draco di Vicenzo marries Bond but is killed shortly thereafter.
 He reappears in the novel Never Dream of Dying, where 007's former father-in-law turns out to be linked to the villain of the Union.
 He also appears in the film On Her Majesty's Secret Service, portrayed by Gabriele Ferzetti.

+May Maxwell

+May Maxwell is Bond's loyal and elderly Scottish housekeeper, who is often mentioned in Ian Fleming's Bond novels.
+She also appears in several John Gardner novels and the Anthony Horowitz novel Trigger Mortis, as well making a cameo appearance in the first Young James Bond novel, SilverFin.
+She has yet to make an appearance in any of the Bond films.
+May is named after the housekeeper of Ivar Bryce, a friend of Fleming.